hqxyz/hq-toolkit/docs_src/docs/hq-tools.md

 sidebar_position: 1
 ---

-# HQ Tools JavaScript SDK
+# HQ Toolkit JavaScript SDK

-The HQ Tools let you integrate easily with the services offered by Headquarters.
+The HQ Toolkit let you integrate easily with the services offered by Headquarters.

 ## Getting Started

 ### Load the SDK

-Load the latest hq-tools SDK into your website.
-Find the latest version on our [HQ Tools Github page](https://github.com/flowstation/hq-tools).
+Load the latest hq-toolkit SDK into your website.
+Find the latest version on our [HQ Toolkit Github page](https://github.com/flowstation/hq-toolkit).

 ```html
 <script src="./hq-0.1.1.min.js"></script>